ANCIENT TOPOGRAPHY (UNIT B)

 Learning outcomes of the course unit

-The primary objective of the course is to communicate the main tools and methods of modern topographical inquiry, from both the theoretical and practical point of view.
+The primary objective of the course is to communicate the main tools and methods of modern archaeological investigation, from both the theoretical and practical point of view.
 Secondary objectives are the recognition, understanding and cataloguing of archaeological sites, in order to protect, preserve and valorise them.
-Students will be guided in acquiring the necessary skills for decoding signs of the ancient landscape in the modern, from both the regional and urban point of view.
-The conscious acquisition of traditional sources of ancient topography will be supplemented by skills related to the broad spectrum of new methods in topographical research, borrowed from scientific and technical disciplines.
-Finally, students will be required to demonstrate their ability to fit data gathered for each site with the traces on the ground.
+Students will be guided in acquiring the necessary skills for decoding ancient signs in the modern landscape, from both the regional and urban point of view.
+The conscious acquisition of traditional sources of archaeology will be supplemented by skills related to the broad spectrum of new methods in archaeological research, borrowed from scientific and technical disciplines.
+Finally, students will be required to demonstrate their ability to compare data gathered for each site to the traces on the ground.

 Course contents summary

-The teaching method used is tailored to the specific requirements of the discipline, involving communication of the main course contents through traditional classroom lectures and illustration of the most common instruments used through their practical application.
-The study material, which frequently consists of digitalised mapping and GIS systems, requires the constant use of computer equipment that can immediately display the contents being examined.
-The topographical application of the new methods also requires the organisation of periodic guided exercises to ensure the necessary level of familiarity with the instruments used.
-The assessment method includes an oral test of students’ familiarity with the course content, along with a practical exercise in applying methods in use.
+The teaching method used is tailored to the specific requirements of the discipline, involving communication of the main course contents through traditional classroom lectures and illustration of the most common instruments available used through practical applications of them.
+The archaeological application of the new methods also requires the organisation of periodic guided exercises to ensure the necessary level of familiarity with the instruments used.
+The assessment method includes an oral test of students’ familiarity with the course content, along with a practical exercise in applying the acquired methods.